|

 and waits for reinforcements.
 But this

 is the time to exploit the confusion and to press on.”
-Now can
+Now can anyone

-OODA and Goldratt’s 5th step?
-Check
+Goldratt’s 5th step?
+Check back to the

-back to the discussion on inertia in the page on the process of change.
+discussion on inertia in the page on the process of change.
 Pausing at the 5th step is so common.
 This the exact moment when others, for

 example “the back to Egypt crowd (12),” will try to undo the success.
-Of course
+Of course we

-can’t we.
+we.
 It is called the holistic

 approach.
-Boyd’s
+Boyd’s trinity

-process of discovery, and is presented within the context of discovery.
-Its real power lies not in the mechanistic,
+ideas, the process of discovery, and is presented within the context of

 iterative, explicit loop of observe, orient, decide and act, but rather in